odinuv/web/en/apv/walkthrough/dynamic-page/array.md

 {% include /en/apv/walkthrough/dynamic-page/array-1a.php %}
 {% endhighlight %}

-Empty square brackets mean that the value will be assigned as last element of that array.
+Empty square brackets mean that the value will be assigned as the last element of that array.
 You can combine both approaches freely.
 Both of them will print:

     Array ( [0] => Fred [1] => Wilma [2] => Pebbles )

 ### Create an Array With Explicit Indexes
-In this case, element indexes are explicitly stated when the array is created.
+In this case, the element indexes are explicitly stated when the array is created.

 {% highlight php %}
 {% include /en/apv/walkthrough/dynamic-page/array-2.php %}